Freelancer resources

 As creatives climb the career ladder to director level, their experience and professionalism can overshadow the fun, and sometimes, the more creative aspects of a project.
 Having spent over 8 years in-house as a creative professional, Britney Beeby decided to take the plunge into freelance in 2019 using YunoJuno for her first brief.

 Since then, Britney has successfully worked through a global pandemic - a time where creativity and productivity were difficult to harness.
-We spoke to Britney about what it means to her to take the creative lead on projects, how she handles vague briefs and what her best advice would be to someone looking to expand their own creative career into a creative director position.
+We spoke to Britney about what it means to her to take the creative lead on projects, how she handles vague briefs and what her best advice would be to someone looking to expand their own creative career into a freelance creative director position.

 It's not open-heart surgery.
 Don't take the work or yourself too seriously.
 Our creative work should be rooted in joy, but ultimately it's our perspective and headspace that defines whether it is or isn't.